warmans/cv/CV.md

 ### Transferable

 * **Programming** - Knowledgeable in design patterns and API design.
 Believer in software craftsmanship.
 * **CI/CD** - Experienced building pipelines for testing and delivery of software.
-Mostly Gitlab CI.
+Mostly GitLab CI.
 * **Testing** - Experienced in automated testing and continuous integration/delivery on the front and back-end.
 BDD trained.
 TDD trained.
 * **DevOps** - Experience in automated provisioning and deployment for production and development (Kubernetes, Ansible, Vagrant, AWS).
 * **Monitoring** - Broad experience integrating systems such as Prometheus, Jaeger, Grafana and Sentry.